 Advanced concepts concerning the physiological adaptations of man and animals to exercise.
 With these concepts established, the student then explores the more controversial issues of exercise physiology.

-PE 483 Exercise Stress Testing and Prescription
+PE 483 Introduction to Graded Exercise, Stress Testing and Prescription i ciedii

 Theoretical information about the administration and application of a graded exercise stress test.
+1 credit

 PE 484 Exercise Testing and Prescription Internship I